kzborisov/Readme-test/README.md

 ## Pullify

-Pullify is a tool that generates a pull.json and compressed (.xz) file for a given target file.
+Pullify is a tool that generates a pull.json and compressed (*.xz) file for a given target file.

+The pull.json file contains all the metadata for the *.xz file.

 ### Usage:
 ```bash